cybersecurity threats

 Prevention Tips:

-• Regularly back up data and test restore options: Routine backups protect against data loss, and testing restores ensures you can quickly recover if attacked.
+• Routine backups protect against data loss, and testing restores ensures you can quickly recover if attacked.

-• Keep software updated and patched: Cybercriminals often exploit outdated software to access systems.
+• Cybercriminals often exploit outdated software to access systems.
 Keeping software current helps close vulnerabilities.

-• Educate employees about avoiding suspicious links and attachments: Train employees to identify suspicious emails and attachments, which are common delivery methods for ransomware.
+• Provide training for employees to spot dubious emails and attachments, which are frequent delivery methods for ransomware.

 cybersecurity threats